(Photo courtesy of NetPS Plant Finder)

 A tightly pyramidal small evergreen tree; features attractive deep green needles and showy powdery blue berries; adaptable to dry soils, but needs full sun; will grow quite large, can be effectively used as a specimen tree in the front yard

 Canaertii Redcedar is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent silvery blue berries from late spring to late winter.
-It has attractive bluish-green foliage.
-The scale-like leaves are highly ornamental and remain bluish-green throughout the winter.
-The flowers are not ornamentally significant.
+It has attractive bluish-green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain bluish-green throughout the winter.

 Canaertii Redcedar is an evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.